-The address parity bits are calculated by bitwise exclusive-OR of corresponding input pin. (bit 0 is calculated by addresses on the DQ0 pin; A0, A8, A16, and A24 out of 32 addresses).
+The program address parity bits are calculated by bitwise exclusive-OR of corresponding input pin. (bit 0 is calculated by addresses on the DQ0 pin; A0, A8, A16, and A24 out of 32 addresses)

-ARRAY DATA CRC
+PROGRAM ARRAY DATA CRC

-The array data CRC check function is a data parity check function in a program or read operation.
+The program array data CRC check function is a data parity check function in a program operation.

-When Program CRC is enabled, the program data size must be multiple of CRC chunk size, set by CRCSIZE bits (bits [5:4] of address 0Bh in configuration register), and 8-bit CRC code (data parity bits) should be following program data of CRC chunk size on the rising edge of clock.
+The program data size must be multiple of CRC chunk size, set by CRCSIZE bits (bits [5:4] of address 0Bh in configuration register), and 8-bit CRC code (data parity bits) should be following program data on the rising edge of clock.